 PCs in total at the same time, which has included both dedicated PC &, furthermore, alpha Tru64 UNIX clusters (1997-2007).

-In the laboratory, a self-built Linux cluster, all core nodes being gigabit-switched, has been supported by The Royal Society.
+In the laboratory, a self-built Linux cluster, all core nodes being gigabit-switched, was supported by The Royal Society (2001-2012).
+This has been superceded by a 160 node quad socket G34 series Opteron, for local software training and dataset evaluation (2013-).
 Previously, he learnt collective UNIX-internals (kernel rebuilding/

-graphics card/ HD/ memory replacement) and has upgraded several workstations
+graphics card/ HD/ memory replacement) and has upgraded many workstations

 for stereo (3D) modelling.
-In the good-old-days, Jon has experienced the hands-on practicalities
+In the good-old-days, Jon experienced the hands-on practicalities

 of setting up 10/100/1000baseT networks several times (i.e. even drilling holes in walls), from refurbishing labs